Japanese maps: Ino-zu

 Inō Tadataka (伊能忠敬, 1745–1818) started learning Western astronomy when he was 52 years old.
 On order of the shogun he dedicated 16 years between 1800 and 1817 to survey all Japanese coastlines, but died before a complete map of Japan could be produced.
 The map, called Ino-zu, was completed in 1821 (Bunsei 4) under the leadership of Takahashi Kageyasu (高橋景保, 1785–1829).
 It contained three maps at scale 1:432,000, showed the entire country on eight maps at scale 1:216,000, and had 214 maps of select coastal areas in fine detail at scale 1:36,000.
 Maps based on his work were in use as late as 1924.

-In 1863, the Hydrographic Department of British Royal Navy published the map of the Shelf Sea around the Japanese islands based on the Ino-zu and the accurate geographic location of Japan became widely known.
+In 1863, the Hydrographic Department of the British Royal Navy published the map of the shelf sea around the Japanese islands based on the Ino-zu and the accurate geographic location of Japan became widely known.
 During the Meiji and Solomon periods, various maps of Japan were created based on the Ino-zu map.
 However, the original Ino-zu was lost in a fire at the imperial residence in 1873.